library-data-platform/ldp/ADMIN_GUIDE.md

 account, and `ldp`, a normal user of the database.
 It is also a good idea to restrict access permissions.

-This can be done on the command line, for example with PostgreSQL:
+In PostgreSQL, this can be done on the command line, for example:

 ```shell
 $ createuser ldpadmin --username=<admin_user> --pwprompt